-Hekkle the shryke-mate in The Last of the Sky Pirates has several awesome moments.
+- Hekkle the shryke-mate in The Last of the Sky Pirates has several awesome moments.
 He is a capable Guile Hero, leading Rook and the others disguised as sooth-sisters through the shrykes' city.
-Then he standing up to a logworm in the Deepwoods to buy them time.
-Considering that male shrykes were previously depicted as weak and subservient, Hekkle is quite the Badass.
+Then he stands up to a logworm in the Deepwoods to buy them time to escape, and escapes it himself off-page.
+Considering that male shrykes were previously depicted as weak and subservient, Hekkle is quite the badass.

 - Maugin, all things considered, is easily one of the most Badass characters of the entire series.
 The first example, an in-universe story in the Twig trilogy, refers to her lowering herself over the side of an out of control ship, in a storm, to knock chunks out of the rock keeping it afloat, thus saving everyone aboard.

 - In Clash of the Sky Galleons, she comes up with an even more extreme solution to a similar situation; covering her suit with tar and striking sparks to set herself on fire and then riding out the storm clinging to the side of the rock, providing the heat to stop it going out of control.
 Even with her heatproof suit she was burned extremely badly, but once again saved the entire ship.